AmirAsefiDev/AmirAsefiDev/README.md

 Skills: C# / SQL SERVER / GIT

-- 🔭 I’m currently working on .Net Application such as Windows
+- 🔭 I’m currently working on .Net Application such as Web & Windows
 - 🌱 I’m currently learning to be better person
 - 💬 Ask me about Personal development content
 - 📫 How to reach me: https://t.me/amir00hk